Dative-GPI/DAT-Snippets/vsc-extension-quickstart.md

 ## Generate snippets from templates

+* Add your templates to the *templates* folder.
+* Update the *templates.json* file to add your new template.
-* You can generate snippets from a template using the `npm run generate` command.
+* Generate snippets using the `npm run generate` command.
-* You will be asked to provide a name, a prefix, a description and a language for your new snippet.
-* You will then have to provide the path to your template written in a TextMate snippet format.
-* Templates are usually found in the `templates` folder.
+* All snippets in the *templates.json* file will be generated.
-* You can also update existing templates that way by entering an existing name.

 ## Install your extension

 * To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
+* *Note:* only the *package.json* file and the *snippets* folder are actually necessary.
 * To share your extension with the world, read on https://code.visualstudio.com/docs about publishing an extension.